mmaryx/GitStudy/README.md

 # Vocabulário

- - Branch: são ramificações do projeto.
-Podemos usar como um esboço que não altera a branch master(ou main).
-São utilizados para separar alterações grandes ou novas funcionalidades do projeto.
+ - Branch: are branches of the project.
+We can use it as a stub that doesn't change the master(or main) branch.
+They are used to separate major changes or new features of the project.

- - Commit: é um grupo de alterações no código.
-Toda vez que você quiser "salvar" as alterações feitas por você no repositório, você commita essas mudanças.
+ - Commit: is a group of code changes.
+Every time you want to "save" the changes you made to the repository, you commit those changes.

- - Push: envia o código para o repositório online.
+ - Push: uploads the code to the online repository.

- - Merge: é a união de duas branches.
-Normalmente, merges são feitos na branch master.
+ - Merge:is the union of two branches.
+Typically, merges are done on the master branch.

- - Pull: é uma atualização do repositório local. É feito um merge do repositório online com o local para que os conflitos sejam resolvidos e seja possível enviar o código (sem conflitos) para o repositório online por meio de um push.
+ - Pull: it is an update from the local repository.
+The online repository is merged with the local one so that conflicts are resolved and it is possible to push the code (without conflicts) to the online repository via a push.

- - Fork: é como um clone, porém dentro do github.
-Isso quer dizer que o repositório não vai ser baixado para seu computador, mas será criado um igual na sua conta.
+ - Fork: it's like a clone, but inside github.
+This means that the repository will not be downloaded to your computer, but an equal one will be created on your account.

- - Pull request: é um pedido que se faz ao dono do repositório para que este atualize o código dele com o seu código.
+ - Pull request:is a request made to the owner of the repository to update his code with your code.

- - Clone: funciona como uma branch de um repositório online em um repositório local.
-Ou seja, quando se deseja trabalhar em um repositório hospedado no github, clona-se esse repositório para o seu computador, trabalha-se nele, e então é pedida a permissão para atualizar as alterações online.
+ - Clone: works like a branch of an online repository into a local repository.
+That is, when you want to work on a repository hosted on github, you clone that repository to your computer, work on it, and then ask for permission to update the changes online.

 ---------------------------------------------------------------------------

-# Comandos Básicos Git Bash
+# Basic Git Bach Commands

- - git --version (vê a versão do Git)
+ - git --version (see the git version)
- - git init (inicializa um repositório git, já entra em uma branch master)
+ - git init (initializes a git repository, already inside a master branch)
- - git add (adiciona uma alteração no diretório ativo à área de staging)
+ - git add (adds an active directory change to the staging area)
- - git add . (adiciona todas as alterações de uma vez à área de staging)
+ - git add . (adds all changes made to the working directory to the staging area)
- - git commit -m "..." (faz um commit)
+ - git commit -m "..." (make a commit)
- - git branch -M "..." (altera o nome da branch)
+ - git branch -M "..." (change the branch name)
- - git push origin "nome da branch" (coloca suas alterações no repositório do GitHub)
+ - git push origin "nome da branch" (push your changes to the GitHub repository)
- - git checkout "nome da branch" (entra na branch escolhida)
+ - git checkout "nome da branch" (enter the chosen branch)
- - git merge "nome da branch" (junta a branch escolhina na atual (main))
+ - git merge "nome da branch" (join the chosen branch to the current one (main))

 ---------------------------------------------------------------------------